milesoberstadt/sunrise-simulator/README.md

 This allows for a more flexible python client to control the lights and possibly integrate with other stuff.

 # Compiling
+Make sure you have the [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed!
 If you're using Linux, you can run the compile script inside the sketch folder to upload the sketch to your Arduino.

 # Running the client